openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

   foyers_fiscaux:
 ```

-- Specify the list of variables componing the family, the taxable household and the household, and the associated values of these variables as elements of dictionnaries of lists, as follows:
+- Then, specify the lists of variables belonging to the family (parents, enfants), the taxable household (personne_de_reference, conjoint, enfants) and the household (declarants, personnes_a_charge).
+The associated values of these variables are lists composed of the relevant individual's labels, as follows:

 ```yaml
 familles:
     parents: ["parent1", "parent2"]